mahdiashtian/zelorain/README.md

 - High speed
 - Optimal use of resources

+# Robot Features:
+- Keeping the account online (management)
+- Setting the clock in the profile (management)
+- Delete profile (management)
+- Fuck (entertainment)

 # Requirements
 - Python (3.5, 3.6, 3.7, 3.8, 3.9, 3.10)
 - Telethon (1.29.3)